Best RV Roof Vent Fans in 2019

 If you spend a lot of time in the RV, whether full-time or part, you need to consider how annoyed you will be with a loud roof vent fan.
 Climate also plays a part here.

 If you will be using a vent fan as your only cooling and you will be in a very warm climate most of the time, you will have to use your vent fan during most of the day.
 (Don't forget to consider how many amps this will drain your battery if you are not connected to shore power.)

 Can you handle the constant loud hum of a cheap fan?
 Remember, camping is usually an attempt to get AWAY from noise and to experience peace and quiet.

 All of the above are important factors to consider before purchasing an RV roof vent fan.

 Camp Addict Co-Founder

 My travel trailer came from the factory with two roof vents.
-I've lived in it full-time since April 2014 and have extensively used both vent fans.
+I've lived it in full-time since April 2014 and have extensively used both vent fans.

 In the bathroom there is a cheap little Ventline fan with a 6-inch blade and a puny electric motor.
 It really doesn't push much air and sounds like a hive of bees.

-The puny vent in bathroom moves enough air to get moisture out after you take a shower, but it takes its sweet time.
+The puny vent in the bathroom moves enough air to get moisture out after you take a shower, but it takes its sweet time.
 If I had a real vent fan in there, I'd be a much happier camper.

 I'm eyeballing the Maxxair MAXXFAN Deluxe to install in the bathroom.
 That is one nice unit and is what I wish I had in both my roof vent openings.
 The integrated rain cover is a top-selling point for me.
 Let me tell you why.